republique-et-canton-de-geneve/git-sync/README.md

 ### Standard groups and administrator group

 Most LDAP groups are "standard" groups.
 One group can be an "administrator" group.
-For example, LDAP group "IT-DEV-JAVA" is a standard group, whereas LDAP group "ADMIN" is the administrator group.
+For example, LDAP group "IT-DEV-JAVA" is a standard group, whereas LDAP group "***REMOVED***" is the administrator group.
-The administrator group, if any, is supplied as a parameter to the application.
+The name of the administrator group, if any, is supplied as a parameter to the application.

 ### Wide-access GitLab users

 Some special GitLab users require read-only access on all GitLab groups.
 These users are usually technical users.
-At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye server](https://www.atlassian.com/software/fisheye) to log on to GitLab and freely retrieve commits from any Git repository.
+At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye](https://www.atlassian.com/software/fisheye) server to log on to GitLab and to freely retrieve commits from any Git repository.
 The list of wide-access GitLab users, if any, is supplied as a parameter to the application.

-~~(in the GitLab server) Most groups are "standard" groups.
-A few groups are "administrator" groups.
-For example, group "IT-DEV-JAVA" is a standard group, whereas groups "IT-ADMIN" and "FINANCE-ADMIN" are administrator groups.
-Standard groups are typically created by the application, whereas administrator groups are created directly (manually) on the GitLab server.
-The list of administrator groups is supplied to the application.
-Administrator groups (in the LDAP server) and administrator groups (in the GitLab server) do not need to be correlated.~~

 ## Business rules